A Progressive Science Competition for Grades 7 - 12

 Dear SFBASF Community:

 Marcus Wojtkowiak, Randall Museum Science Program Coordinator and SF Middle School Science Fair Coordinator, has assumed the role as Executive Director and is in the process of rebuilding the team.
-Bob Fabini will continue to be the GGSF Assistant Director to ensure that future operations run smoothly in this transition.
-There are plans in place to not only reinstate the Bay Area Science Fair for 2018, but to expand the Science Fair festival to celebrate our young scientists’ work and showcase contemporary technology and research.
+Mirel Rivera, former WCCUSD Science Fair Coordinator, has assumed the role as Assistant Director.
+The fair will be held in 2019, and will be expanded into a festival to celebrate our young scientists’ work and showcase contemporary technology and research.